Fantasy Premier League 2022/23: Gameweek 18 tips and advice from experts

 Holly Shand: He has to be, but Pep Guardiola will surely be disappointed with some of his finishing against Leeds United.

-Grealish does seem to be in favour of Phil Foden (£8.3m) on the left of Manchester City's attack.
+Grealish does seem to be in favour over Phil Foden (£8.3m) on the left of Manchester City's attack.
 Foden has started just one of City's last five Premier League games.

 Grealish was unselfish in passing the ball to Haaland for City's second goal which should see him in Pep's good books after a frustrating first-half performance which saw him miss a couple of promising chances.